-During Eco-mode operation, the TPS54361-Q1 device senses and controls the peak switch current and not the average load current.
+During Eco-mode operation, the TPS54361 device senses and controls the peak switch current and not the average load current.
 Therefore the load current at which the device enters Eco-mode is dependent on the output inductor value.
-The circuit in Figure 48 enters Eco-mode at about a 25-mA output current.
-As the load current approaches zero, the device enters a pulse-skip mode.
-During the time period when there is no switching the input current is reduced to the 152- μ A quiescent current.
+As the load current approaches zero, the device enters a pulse-skip mode during which it draws only a $152-\mu A$ input quiescent current.
+The circuit in Figure 46 enters Eco-mode at about a 25-mA output current and with no external load has an average input current of $260~\mu A$ .